 Sculpture expert Isamu Noguchi thinks that design must have a sense of space, internal order, and significance and cannot simply be functional.
 Believes that the best art should be interwoven into the environment.
 The Isamu Noguchi coffee table is the best example of this design concept.

-The coffee table is made of solid wood with an extra-thick triangular oval transparent glass tabletop.
-The two abstract solid wood pieces are the same shape but are reversed.
+Solid wood makes up the coffee table, which features an extra-thick triangular oval transparent glass tabletop.
+The two abstract solid wood pieces share the same shape, albeit in reverse.
 One bears the load, while the other supports it, much like the yin and yang, which are mutually reinforcing.

 The coffee table is basic but not simple, with precise construction and painstaking details that make it sculptural as well as thought-provoking.